kssujesh/Customer-Churn-Prediction/README.md

 ### 📈 Results and Models

-The best-performing model (e.g., Gradient Boosting or Random Forest) achieved the following results on the test set:
+The best-performing model achieved the following results on the test set:

 | Metric | Value |
 | :--- | :--- |